mohit3011/AbuseAnalyzer/README.md

 You'll first need to filter the rows which have been marked as `Abusive/Hateful` and create a separate tsv file.
 You can give this file as an argument to the model.
 For the `label_col` argument provide **3** for `Target of Abuse` experiment and provide **4** for `Severity of Abuse` experiment.
 For example:

-* Target of Abuse experiment: run `python3 BERT_Classifier.py --datafile "provide new filename" --label_col 3`
+* Target of Abuse experiment: run `python3 BERT_Classifier.py --datafile "provide new filename" --label_col 3`.
+Please check that the number of examples=4120.
-* Severity of Abuse experiment: run `python3 BERT_Classifier.py --datafile "provide new filename" --label_col 4`
+* Severity of Abuse experiment: run `python3 BERT_Classifier.py --datafile "provide new filename" --label_col 4`.
+Please check that the number of examples=4120.

 For both of the above mentioned experiments, we have used `epochs=20` and have kept the other hyperparameters same.